María Patiño: Telecinco

 On 15 October 2011, María Patiño held an interview for La noria on Telecinco, speaking with Bárbara Rey, with whom she had a well-publicised dispute in 2007.
 From 5 November of that year, she began working as a regular contributor to La noria.
 Months later, on 17 January 2012, she became a regular contributor to El programa de Ana Rosa, reuniting with Ana Rosa Quintana, and Sálvame Deluxe.

 In the summer of 2014, after the departure of Terelu Campos, María replaced Jorge Javier Vázquez hosting Sálvame Deluxe for eleven episodes: seven normal programs, three pre-recorded specials, and one live special.
 During Vázquez's 2014 Christmas break, Patiño returned as presenter.

 On 16 October 2014, her incorporation into Sálvame as an official contributor was announced.
 During this time, Patiño suffered the loss of her mother and father.

 She later became the main relief presenter of Sábado Deluxe, hosting when Vázquez was unavailable.
 In addition, from 2017 until 2023 she also presented Socialité on the same network.

 In 2023 Telecinco axed Sálvame and similar tabloid talk shows in a schedule shake-up.
 Patiño was the co-presenter for the show's final episode on 23 June 2023 and for the last episode of Deluxe on 14 June.
 Her time on Telecinco ended on 25 December 2023 after La Fábrica de la Tele, the producers of Socialité, broke off with Telecinco.

-Ni que fuéramos and swap to TVE
+Stage on Canal Quickie and swap to TVE

 Patiño's first presenting role after the end of Sálvame was on a Netflix show ¡Sálvese quién pueda!, following former Sálvame collaborators on tour in Miami and Mexico City.
 In 2024, she launched Ni que fuéramos with other former Sálvame collaborators on the Ten channel, which attracted strong audiences, including in valuable demographics.

 After the success of Ni que fuéramos, TVE signed the show's collaborators, including Patiño, to launch La familia de la tele on La 1 on 5 May 2025, having twice been pushed back due to the passing of Pope Francis and the Iberian Peninsula blackout in April of that year.
 The show was soon reformatted and eventually axed after attracting poor ratings.

+In September 2025, they returned to Ten to host No somos nadie from Monday to Thursday in the afternoons.
+On January 16, 2026, the end of the format was announced, with its final broadcast on January 30 of the same year.